How Do You Say Darling In Spanish

 4. Cielo: Meaning "heaven" or "sky," cielo is a poetic and romantic term of endearment.
 It suggests that the person is heavenly or divine.
 It is commonly used between lovers but can also be used for children or close family members.
 Examples include "Buenas noches, cielo" (Good night, heaven) or "Eres un cielo" (You are a sweetheart).

 5. Mi cielo: Similar to "mi amor," "mi cielo" combines mi (my) with cielo (heaven), meaning "my heaven."
 It is a tender and affectionate term used primarily for romantic partners.
 It conveys a sense of adoration and deep appreciation.
-For example, "Mi cielo, gracias por todo" (My heaven, thank you for everything).
+As an example, "Mi cielo, gracias por todo" (My heaven, thank you for everything).

 10. Querido/a: This term translates to "dear" or "beloved" and is a more formal and traditional term of endearment.
 It's suitable for both romantic partners and family members, especially in more formal settings or when addressing someone older.
 You might say "Querida abuela, te echo de menos" (Dear grandmother, I miss you) or "Querido esposo, gracias por tu apoyo" (Dear husband, thank you for your support).